ola0x/Sickle-cell-and-malaria-detection/README.md

 **Tell us about you** <br/>
 Hello, <br/>
 My name is Olaonipekun Olanrewaju.
-I am an undergraduate student of Physics at Lagos State University, Lagos state, Nigeria and currently in my 2nd (penultimate) year in the university.<br/>
+I am an undergraduate student of Physics at Lagos State University, Lagos state, Nigeria and currently in my 2nd (sophomore) year in the university.<br/>
 I am passionate about learning new things.
 I started building machine learning models by watching YouTube videos, the next step was learning from blogs post (TensorFlow) documentation are self-explanatory, then I learnt about Neural networks, and all these were from the internet. <br/>
 I have used TensorFlow for poets to train my machine learning model.
 I want to solve real world problems and make the solutions available to all.
 Keeping this in mind I would like to open source the project for the community.<br/>